Rishav1996/CognitoEDA/README.md

   Dynamically executes EDA queries on your data using a secure, sandboxed Python environment.
 - **Structured Reporting:**
   Converts EDA results into a human-friendly, structured document.
+- **Interactive UI:**
+  A Streamlit application provides a user-friendly interface for uploading data, running the EDA process, and viewing the results.
 - **Extensible Workflow:**
   Modular design for easy extension with new agents, prompts, or data sources.